PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 resident dictionary, and load themselves only when needed on the application heap.

-The Alert Box {#the_alert_box}
+The Alert Box
 -------------

 This module gives you a predefined alert box without having to define any resources.
-Use `Alert\"` within a word or method to produce an informatory message.
+Use `Alert"` within a word or method to produce an informatory message.
 Example:

 `readLine: myFcb 2 alert" A read error has occurred"`

 If the readLine is successful no alert will appear, but if readLine returns a nonzero result, an alert box with the given message will be displayed along with the specific error number.
-You may use Alert\" in place of Abort\" in your final application to comply with the 'Mac Standard'.
+You may use Alert" in place of Abort" in your final application to comply with the 'Mac Standard'.
 Although customized alert boxes are better, this gives you a "quick and dirty" means of producing an alert box.

-To use `Alert\"`, you must first include the source file AlertQ in your application.
+To use `Alert"`, you must first include the source file AlertQ in your application.
 You may use `NEED AlertQ` to accomplish this.